-I am a Postdoctoral Scholar at the University of Chicago’s Harris School of Public Policy, where I study the political economy of migration, conflict and development.
+I am a Postdoctoral Researcher at the University of Chicago Harris School of Public Policy, where I study the political economy of migration, conflict and development.
 My research draws on case studies, quantitative analysis and formal theory to explore a complex set of political and economic phenomena that link migration to political violence, development and international aid.

-My field experience includes work in Tanzania, Kenya, and Australia.
+I have field experience in Tanzania, Kenya, and Australia.
 I have worked on and lead consulting teams for international, government, and private sector organizations, contributing expertise on migration, development, and program evaluation.
-My ongoing research includes an examination of violence and refugee flight from Burundi and, with Nils Hagerdah, a study on the return of displaced Christians in Lebanon.
+My ongoing research includes an examination of violence and refugee flight from Burundi and, with Nils Hagerdal, a study on the return of displaced Christians in Lebanon.

 I have a MPP from the Harris School of Public Policy and a Bachelor’s degree from the College at the University of Chicago.
 Before graduate school I worked in the non-profit sector in the United States and in development in Tanzania.